ivanoliverfabra/lom-app/CONTRIBUTING.md

 To set up your development environment, follow these steps:

 1. Clone this repository.
-2. Install dependencies with `yarn install`.
+2. Install dependencies with `bun install`.
-3. Run the application with `yarn start`.
+3. Run the application with `bun start`.

 ## License